-I love yew… that is, “yew” as in Taxus baccata – sorry if I got your hopes up!
+I love yew… that is, “yew” as in Taxus species – sorry if I got your hopes up!

 As far as reliable and handsome evergreen shrubs go, it’s hard to beat this one.
-It produces little more than a soft evergreen foliage and the occasional red (and toxic) red berry, but its performance in the garden is stellar.
+It produces soft evergreen foliage as well as red berries (which contain toxic seeds) and its performance in the garden is stellar.

-Some birds will eat the seeds of the yew, but the seed passes harmlessly through the digestive tract of the animal and causes no trouble.
+Some birds will eat the seeds of the yew, but these pass harmlessly through the digestive tract of the animal and cause no trouble.